react-boilerplate/react-boilerplate-typescript/README.md

 Based on the works of <a href="https://github.com/piotrwitek/react-redux-typescript-guide">react-typescript-guide</a> and <a href="https://github.com/StrikeForceZero/react-typescript-boilerplate"> typescript fork </a>(which was for previous versions)

+Project built with this, as an advanced example and guide: [Web Application](https://github.com/International-Slackline-Association/Rankings-UI)

 For details: [**Check Typescript docs**](docs/general/typescript.md)

 ---